segmentio/segment-docs/src/privacy/consent-management.md

 ## Enforce consent
 Segment routes events with a consent object to the destinations in categories consented to by a user and to destinations that do not have a consent category.

 If an end user changes the categories they consent to (or if they consent using a different device or identifier,) any events they generate after updating their consent preferences will contain the updated consent information.
-Events will be sent only to the destinations in the categories that are currently consented to.
+Segment only sends events to the destinations in the categories that are currently consented to.

 > warning "Segment recommends mapping all destinations to a category"
 > Segment assumes any destinations without a mapping do not require user consent and will receive all events containing a consent object.